SepidehMiralai/sample-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple react app to fetch users data from reqres api and display it in a neat way using react and bootstrap.

 ## Available Scripts